-She has helped run the School's pro bono training with the National Centre for Domestic Violence (NCDV) since 2008 and has helped train over 700 students.
-In 2009, Ronnie created the clinical based option, which enables students to use this work as part of their Bar qualification.
-City is the only BPTC provider to offer it.
+She helped run the School's pro bono training with the National Centre for Domestic Violence (NCDV) from 2008 and has helped train over 700 students.
+In 2009, Ronnie created the clinical based option, which enabled students to use this work as part of their Bar qualification.
 City won a Higher Education National Student Volunteering Award in June 2010 for its domestic abuse work.
 She has presented seminars on this clinical option at the Higher Education Conference in June 2010 and at Nottingham University and Andalou University, Turkey in July 2015.

 Ronnie is a Senior Fellow of the Higher Education Authority.